Confessions of a Thug (novel): Historicity

-Ameer Ali, the fictional anti-hero protagonist of Confessions of a Thug, is a composite of multiple real-life thugs: Feringhea, Ameer Alee, and Aman Subahdar.
-Feringhea was a jamadar, or captain, and led many expeditions before turning into a prolific informer for the British.
-The historical Ameer Alee, who provided the fictional character's name, was a low-ranking thug mentioned only twice by Sleeman in his definitive work.
+Ameer Ali, the fictional anti-hero protagonist of Confessions of a Thug, is a composite of multiple real-life thugs: Feringheea, Ameer Alee, and Aman Subahdar.
+Feringheea was a jamadar, or gang leader, and led many expeditions before turning into a prolific informer for the British.
+The historical Ameer Alee, who provided the fictional character's name, was a thuggee gang leader mentioned only twice by William Henry Sleeman in his definitive work on the gangs.
+Ameer Ali gave a deposition before Sleeman at Saugor in 1832, which, according to Kim A. Wagner, only bears a "very slight resemblance" to Taylor's account.
 Finally, Aman Subahdar was described by Sleeman as "the foremost thug of his day," but died before the events of the novel conclude.
 One scene in the novel, in which a thug band led by Ameer Ali suffers a misfortune, is lifted almost word-for-word from Sleeman's book.
 In the historical version, Aman Subahdar led the expedition.
-Further, Feringhea and Aman Subahdar were cousins but no such comparable character exists in the novel.
+Further, Feringheea and Aman Subahdar were cousins but no such comparable character exists in the novel.

 Publishing history

 Originally published by Richard Bentley in three volumes in 1839, a second edition followed in 1840 and another in 1858.
 Henry S. King published a single-volume edition in 1873, and a new edition appeared from Kegan Paul, Trench & Co. in 1885.
 Oxford University Press first printed it in 1916 for their World's Classics series, with an introduction by C. W. Stewart.
 Francis Yeats-Brown edited an edition for Eyre & Spottiswoode in 1938.
 More recently editions have appeared from publisher Anthony Blond in the "Doughty Library" series (1967) and the Folio Society (1974), with illustrations by Clarke Hutton.